 While this is BlackBerry's flagship phone for 2016, the camera doesn't live up to the standards set by the likes of Samsung's Galaxy S7 or the Google Pixel.
 But then again, there had to be at least one compromise in a phone that costs £200+ less than its premium competition.

 For BlackBerry, coming out with a flagship phone at the right price was always going to be a challenge.
-With the DTEK60, the £475 price point is halfway between the super value-for-money OnePlus 3 and the more traditional flagships like the Galaxy S7 edge and Google Pixel XL.
+With the DTEK60, the £475 price point is half way between the super value-for-money OnePlus 3 and the more traditional flagships like the Galaxy S7 Edge and Pixel XL.